ajilichayma/aws_solutions_architect_notes/README.md

 - Is a declarative way of outlining the AWS infrastructure, for any resources (most of them are supported)
 ## AWS Global Accelerator
  - Is a networking service that improves the performance of your users’ traffic by up to 60% using Amazon Web Services’ global network infrastructure.
 When the internet is congested, AWS Global Accelerator optimizes the path to your application to keep packet loss, jitter, and latency consistently low

+## Good to know
+### DataSync
+- Is a service mainly used to migrate NFS servers to S3, EFS, Fsx, etc.
+### AWS Server Migration
+- Is used t migrate on-premises worklods to AWS EC2.
+It does not support migrations to databases